ibm-cloud-docs/apiconnect/managing_apis.md

 `If`, cannot be used with APIs that use a secure gateway.

 4. **Do not** select the **Access URL through Secure Gateway** check box.
 **IMPORTANT**: This check box is for a deprecated feature that is not supported for production and is subject to removal at any time.
-Instead, you will target the Secure Gateway URL directly, without selecting this check box.
+Instead, you will provide an address for the Secure Gateway URL directly, without selecting this check box.

 5. In the URL field, update the `target-url` with the cloud host name and port number, for example:
 ```